• Cape Meares features the shortest lighthouse and unusually-shaped Octopus Tree

 Distance from the trailhead: Short

-Hike Difficulty Level: Easy
+Hike difficulty level: Easy

 Road access: Any passenger vehicle

-Day-use fees: Free
+Day-use fees: None

 Dogs: Must be on a leash